afroditeapp/afrodite-backend/docs/api_usage.md

 Before sending new moderation request images must be loaded to moderation slots using HTTP PUT `/media_api/moderation/request/slot/{image_slot}`.
 Image slots `camera` and `image1` are available.

+### Account deletion

+Account can be moved to `pending deletion` state with `/account_api/delete`.
+Also deletion date can be queried with HTTP GET to that address.
+HTTP DELETE to that address will cancel deletetion request.

 ### Admin features